tarwn/lessthandot-hugo/blogs/content/posts/2013-01-17-displaying-missing-dates-by-utilizing.md

 2010-01-05	2
 .....           ...</pre>

-And if you add rows, you don&#8217;t have to update the column
+And if you add rows, you don't have to update the column

 sql
 INSERT Calendar values('20240101')